 Do I Need to Give My Employee an Agreement in Writing?

-Although you don’t need to provide an employee with a written agreement, employers may struggle if a dispute arises in the future and there is no record about the terms of employment.
-If you can’t have a formal agreement in place on day one, it’s a good idea to at least make a note of the basic agreed upon terms for record-keeping purposes.
-Maintaining a record of the employee’s start date, salary and entitlements and work days and time will help reduce the risk of a dispute arising in the future.
+While it is not a legal requirement to provide an employee with a written agreement, you may struggle if a dispute arises in the future and you do not have a record of the terms of employment.
+Maintaining a record of your employee’s start date, salary, entitlements, and workdays will help reduce the risk of a dispute arising in the future.

-Even if you don’t provide an employee with a written agreement, the law still requires employers to provide every new employee with a copy of the Fair Work Information Statement.
+Further, even where you do not provide an employee with a written agreement, the law still requires that you provide every new employee with a copy of the Fair Work Information Statement.
 This Statement provides your employees with the required information regarding their rights under the NES.

 Key Takeaways